 Is your garden blooming marvellous or overgrown and neglected?
-If it’s the latter, you might be considering garden design ideas for next spring.
+If it’s the latter, you might be considering garden design ideas.
 According to a 2021 study by the AA, having a garden space can bump up your property’s asking price by five percent.
 Overall, the average home was valued at £209,525, with that price rising to £220,555 if it boasted an outdoor space – an increase of just over £11,000.
 So, the investment is well worth it if you are considering selling.

 However, your garden needs to be in tip-top shape to attract buyers, said 57% of Brits surveyed in a poll by Honda earlier this year.
 Further, 62% of the 2,000 adults who were questioned said that a well-maintained garden trumped other factors such as the condition of the walls (47 percent) or the roof (50%).